Coordinated vs. Sequential Transmission Planning: Results and Discussions

-\subsubsection{Sensitivity Analyses}
+\subsection{Sensitivity Analyses}

 In this section, we present results for different modeling specifications.
-Specifically, we remove generation and storage capacity queue limits and use a reserve margin of 15\% instead of relying on ELCC-based reliability constraints.
-We denote the reserve margin scenarios `2008' which is the underlying weather year used to derive hourly weather-dependent capacity and load factors.
+Specifically, we use a constraint that ensures reliability by requiring the model to generate enough to meet 115\% of demand in every hour instead of relying on an ELCC-based reliability constraint that requires enough ELCC rated capacity to meet 115\% of peak demand.
+We denote these alternate reliability constraint cases, `Rsv Req' because these cases enforce a reserve requirement in every hour.
+And we rerun scenarios with all combinations of low and high demand and gas prices.

-We find that the co-optimized planning model consistently builds less transmission capacity than the sequential model (see Table~\ref{tabular:trans_table}).
-We also find that transmission capacity is quite sensitive to whether we enforce generation and storage queue limits or not.
-In our case study, the queue limits increase the need for transmission in cooptimized models and decrease the need in sequential models.
-This is because queue limits force the model to build capacity in more zones.
-Furthermore, ELCC-based reliability constraints reduce transmission, which can be attributed to ELCC's bias toward generation and storage.
+Across sensitivities, the co-optimized planning model consistently builds less transmission capacity than the sequential model (see Table~\ref{tabular:trans_table}).
+This is because, as discussed in Section~\ref{subsubsection:trans_cap_res}, the co-optimization pushes the model to build capacity in more zones, closer to the load.
+Furthermore, ELCC-based reliability constraints reduce the transmission expansion need.
+ELCC ratings require gas to meet reliability but state policies require the building of renewables, so `ELCC' cases have roughly the same amount of renewable capacity as `Rsv Req' cases but much more total capacity.
+Since generation and transmission can serve as substitutes for one another, this larger total amount of generation reduces the need for transmission. \\

+Transmission capacity is sensitive to gas prices and total demand, but co-optimization reduces transmission need regardless of the sensitivity.
+Higher demand typically requires more transmission than low demand cases.
+Higher gas prices also require more transmission, because those cases favor renewable capacity, which may be located farther from load.
+Under both circumstances, however, co-optimized planning reduces the need for transmission.
+Fig. \ref{fig:load_trans_map} shows high and low demand cases under sequential and co-optimized planning with high gas prices.
+While the high demand case requires more transmission than the low demand case, the difference in transmission between sequential and co-optimized cases is larger than between low and high demand cases.

-We present the net present value of system cost for the co-optimized and the sequential transmission model using alternative scenarios in Table~\ref{tabular:cost_table}.
-The cost savings of the co-optimized scenarios in these sensitivities are more pronounced (`ELCC': 3.1\%; `2008 Queue Limits': 1.7\%; `2008': 10.0\%).
+We present the net present value of system cost for the co-optimized and the sequential transmission model using alternative scenarios in Table~\ref{tabular:cost_table_2}.
+The cost savings of the co-optimized scenarios in these sensitivities vary widely (`ELCC + Low Gas Price + Low Demand': 1.1\% ;`Rsv Req + Low Gas Price + High Demand': 30.7\%).